Need to talk? Call 1800 882 436.

 Key facts

-• During birth, babies can occasionally have an injury, and these may include bruising or swelling in the scalp or brain, bone fractures or nerve injuries.
+• During birth, babies may occasionally suffer an injury, for example bruising or swelling in the scalp or brain, bone fractures or nerve injuries.

 • Australia is a very safe country to give birth in, but complications can still occur, including birth injuries.

-• Birth injuries are usually temporary and many get better on their own, but some can have long term consequences or need medical treatment.
+• Birth injuries are usually temporary, and many get better on their own, but some can have long-term effects or need medical treatment.

-• Having a baby that has a birth injury can be distressing for parents, support is available.
+• Having a baby with a birth injury can be distressing for parents — know that support is available.

 What is birth injury?

-Having a baby in Australia is very safe, although it's estimated that more than 1,000 babies are injured in childbirth each year.
-It can be very upsetting if your baby has been injured, but most birth injuries are temporary and will get better on their own.
+Having a baby in Australia is very safe, although it's thought that more than 1,000 babies are injured during childbirth each year.
+It can be very upsetting if your baby has a birth injury, but most are temporary and will get better on their own.

 Also called 'neonatal birth trauma', birth injury to a newborn baby can include many things, from bruising to nerve damage, or a broken bone.
 Sometimes an injury occurs as a result of life-saving procedures.

-About 49 in every 10,000 babies born in Australian hospitals suffer a birth injury.
+About 1 in every 200 babies born in Australian hospitals experience a birth injury.

 What causes birth injury?

-Birth injuries can have many different causes and risk factors including when there is:
+Birth injuries can happen as a result of different causes and risk factors including when there is:

-Making decisions in labour should be a shared decision making process, between you and your doctor or midwife.
-Unless it is an emergency, someone in your health team will explain any intervention they recommend, as well as the risks and benefits to you and your baby.
+Making decisions in labour and birth should be a shared decision making process, between you and your doctor or midwife.
+Your health team should explain any intervention they recommend and why, as well as the risks and benefits to you and your baby.
 You need this explanation before you can give your informed consent.

 Types of birth injuries